juanmiguelrl/breast-cancer-subtyping/README.md

 Optional:
 projects : list with the projects to search for the query (has the project TCGA-BRCA as default)
 name_restrictions : List with restrictions for the name of the slides searched (for example ["\*TS\*"] will search for the files which contains TS in their names)
+files_data_format : the data format which is wanted for the files (svs as default)
+experimental_strategy : the experimental strategy of the files
 endpoint : the endpoint where the query request will be sent, it should not be necessary to modify it (as default it has https://api.gdc.cancer.gov/files)

+### GDC data download options (manifest):
+Compulsory:
+output_file : the path where the output will be stored
+manifest_path : the path where the manifest file is stored
+Optional:
+projects : list with the projects to search for the query (has the project TCGA-BRCA as default)
+name_restrictions : List with restrictions for the name of the slides searched (for example ["\*TS\*"] will search for the files which contains TS in their names)
+files_data_format : the data format which is wanted for the files (svs as default)
+experimental_strategy : the experimental strategy of the files
+expand : expand indicated to the API (as default has ["diagnoses","samples","files"])
+endpoint : the endpoint where the query request will be sent, it should not be necessary to modify it (as default it has https://api.gdc.cancer.gov/cases)

+Info about the GDC API at: https://docs.gdc.cancer.gov/API/Users_Guide/Getting_Started/ and notebook with GDC API examples at https://github.com/NCI-GDC/gdc-docs/blob/develop/Notebooks/API_April_2021/Webinar_April_2021.ipynb

 ### Slides download options (slides) (it requires the gdc-downloader program):
 Compulsory: